0libote/0libote-All-in-One-Block-List/README.md

 - ⭐ Star the repo to support the project
 - 🐞 [Report issues](https://github.com/0libote/0libote-All-in-One-Block-List/issues)
-- ✅ Submit pull requests to improve the list
+- ✅ Submit issues to help improve the list

 ---